-FOUNDATION PROGRAMME LEARNING OUTCOMES
+FOUNDATION PROGRAMME OUTCOMES

 FOUNDATION PROGRAMME

 KNOWLEDGE Knowledge and Sources of law Legal Systems and institutions affecting Scotland

 Persons

 Property

 Obligations

 Commerce

 Crime

 Subject-specific Skills: Sources and Research

 General Transferable Intellectual Skills: Analysis, Synthesis, Critical Judgement and Evaluation

-SKILLS Independence and Ability to Learn
+Independence and Ability to Learn

-Key Personal Skills: Communication and Literacy
+SKILLS Key Personal Skills: Communication and Literacy

-Personal Management
+00 Personal Management

-Numeracy, Information, Technology and Teamwork
+Numeracy

+Information Technology

+Teamwork and collaboration

-VALUES AND ATTITUDES Subject-specific: Values and context
+VALUES AND CONTEXT Subject-specific: Values and context

+Foundation Programme

+Knowledge Outcomes

-FOUNDATION PROGRAMME KNOWLEDGE By the end of the Foundation Programme, a student should display a fundamental knowledge and understanding of the purpose and sources of law, and the main elements of public and private law in Scotland in the context of the UK, EU and wider international law setting through study of: the profession of law, legal systems and institutions affecting Scotland; Human Rights; freedoms and protections; persons; property; obligations; commerce; and crime, as detailed below.
-The st areas: udent should communicate the following core concepts through his/her knowledge and understanding in each of these knowledge • Protection o f Human Rights and freedoms. • Sources of I aw, including statutory interpretation and the doctrine of precedent; relevance of law to context. • The structur resolution. e of the court system; the role of the courts including judicial review, and (in outline) tribunals, inquiries and dispute • The nature, structure, standards and regulation of the legal profession in Scotland. • Differing role es within and outwith the legal profession; challenges to the legal profession.
-Legal Systems a affecting Scotlar Legal Systems and Institutions The rule of law in Scotland, its fundamental doctrines and principles j Principles and sources of constitutional law The composition, powers and functions of parliaments and governments in the UK Outline of the composition, powers and functions of local governments in Scotland The constitutional structure and competence of the EU and allocation of competencies between the EU and Member States The sources of EU law, EU institutions and the legislative process The relationship of EU law and national law, including domestic and EU remedies The principles of the EU single market
+By the end of the Foundation Progamme, a student should display a fundamental knowledge and understanding of the purpose and sources of law, and the main elements of public and private law in Scotland in the context of the UK, EU and wider international law setting through study of: the profession of law, legal systems and institutions affecting Scotland; Human Rights, freedoms and protections; persons; property; obligations; commerce; and crime, as detailed below.

+The student should communicate the following concepts through their knowledge and understanding in each of these knowledge areas:

+- · Protection of Human Rights and freedoms. - Sources of law, including statutory interpretation and the doctrine of precedent; relevance of law to context. - The structure of the court system; the role of the courts including judicial review, and (in outline) tribunals, inquiries and dispute resolution. - The nature, structure, standards and regulation of the legal profession in Scotland. - Differing roles for law graduates within and outwith the legal profession. - Challenges to the legal profession.

+Legal systems and institutions affecting Scotland

+- The rule of law in Scotland, its fundamental doctrines and principles. - Principles and sources of constitutional law. - The composition, powers including taxation, and functions including taxation of parliaments and governments in the UK. - Outline of the composition, powers including taxation and functions including taxation of local governments in Scotland. - The constitutional structure and competence of the EU and allocation of competencies between the EU and Member States. - The sources of EU law, EU institutions, and the legislative process. - The relationship of EU law and national law, including domestic and EU remedies. - The principles of the EU Single Market. - Access to justice including the public funding of access. - The civil and criminal justice systems of Scotland. - Human Rights, freedoms and protections.